vphongph/maidsafe_autonomi/docs/pointer_design_doc.md

    - **Testing**: Write tests to validate the signature creation and verification process.

 5. **Output Handling**:
-   - The `Pointer` will point to a `LinkedList`, and the `LinkedList` output will be used as the value.
+   - The `Pointer` will point to a `GraphEntry`, and the `GraphEntry` output will be used as the value.
 If there is more than one output, the return will be a vector of possible values.
    - **Testing**: Test the output handling logic to ensure it returns the correct values.

 6. **Integration with ant-networking**:
-   - Implement methods to serialize and deserialize `Pointer` records, similar to how `LinkedList` records are handled.
+   - Implement methods to serialize and deserialize `Pointer` records, similar to how `GraphEntry` records are handled.
    - Ensure that the `Pointer` type is supported in the `NodeRecordStore` for storage and retrieval operations.
    - **Testing**: Conduct end-to-end tests to verify the integration with `ant-networking`.

 7. **Payment Handling**:
    - Introduce `RecordKind::PointerWithPayment` to handle `Pointer` records with payments.
-   - Implement logic to process `Pointer` records with payments, similar to `LinkedListWithPayment`.
+   - Implement logic to process `Pointer` records with payments, similar to `GraphEntryWithPayment`.
    - **Testing**: Test the payment processing logic to ensure it handles payments correctly.

 8. **Documentation and Review**: